LucianoContri/LucianoContri/README.md

 </div>

 ### Computer Engineer and Data Scientist
 Computer Engineer and Data Scientist fluent in English, with strong foundations in mathematics and statistics applied to data analysis.
 Experienced in predictive modeling, machine learning, and deep learning, with projects in sentiment analysis and maintenance planning optimization.

-Skilled in Python, Pandas, Scikit-Learn, TensorFlow, and Keras, with knowledge in Big Data, ETL, MLflow, Azure, Docker, Dremio, Kafka, and Airflow.
+Skilled in:
+- Python
+- Pandas
+- Scikit-Learn
+- Statsmodels
+- Streamlit
+- TensorFlow
+- Keras
+- Data mining
+- Tableau

+With knowledge in:
+- Big Data
+- ETL
+- MLflow
+- Azure
+- Docker
+- Dremio
+- Kafka
+- Airflow

 Recently worked on Data Visualization with Tableau and Power BI.
 Passionate about innovation and continuous improvement, dedicated to transforming data into actionable insights.